-Jack holds degrees from the University of California, Berkeley and the Stanford Executive Program at the Stanford University Graduate School of Business.
-He has served as president of the Napa Valley Vintners Association and Winegrowers of Napa County; as president and on the board of directors of the Wine Service Co-op; and on the board of directors of the American Agriculture Credit Bank.
+Jack held degrees from the University of California, Berkeley and the Stanford Executive Program at the Stanford University Graduate School of Business.
+He served as president of the Napa Valley Vintners Association and Winegrowers of Napa County; as president and on the board of directors of the Wine Service Co-op; and on the board of directors of the American Agriculture Credit Bank.

 Dolores passed away peacefully in October of 2020 at the age of 90.
-She created the beautiful garden on property along with two cookbooks with Culinary Director Brian Streeter: The Cakebread Cellars Napa Valley Cookbook: Wine and Recipes to Celebrate Every Season’s Harvest, a collection of recipes and wine pairings from the Cakebread kitchen; and The Cakebread Cellars American Harvest Cookbook (also in collaboration with Janet Fletcher) featuring recipes and wine pairings from the long-standing winery workshops.
+She created the beautiful garden on the property along with two cookbooks with Culinary Director Brian Streeter: The Cakebread Cellars Napa Valley Cookbook: Wine and Recipes to Celebrate Every Season’s Harvest, a collection of recipes and wine pairings from the Cakebread kitchen; and The Cakebread Cellars American Harvest Cookbook (also in collaboration with Janet Fletcher) featuring recipes and wine pairings from the long-standing winery workshops.